PhilB-1/phase-0/week-1/reflections.md

 - help: and help will give you helpful information on the shell or whatever other program you are accessing within the shell.

 ##Forking and Cloning

+- Creating a new repository
+  - GitHub
+    - Login to your GitHub account and navigate to the plus sign in the upper right hand corner of the screen.
+This is “Create new”
+    - Click it and you will see a drop down with one of the options being “New Repository.”
+    - Click on “New Repository.”
+    - A new page should appear with some options for creating your new repository.
+    - The first thing to look for is a text field in the top center of the screen labeled “Repository Name”
+    - Type the name of the repository in that box.
+    - There are some other options you can adjust such as “Public” or “Private.”
+Public will allow you to easily share your repositories and let people see your work.
+Private will make that you can only see it and will have to intentionally share with others.
+    - Once you are done looking through all your options click “Create Repository” and you are all done.
+  -Command Line
+    - Navigate to the directory where you want your repository to reside.
+    - Type in git init <repository name> and hit enter
+    - You new repository should be created.
+- Forking
+  - Forking is a GitHub term for copying a repository.
+Forking is beneficial in that it allows you to copy all of the contents in a repository in one action.
+  - Navigate to the repository you want fork
+  - Look in the upper right hand corner of the screen for “Fork” and click on “Fork.”
+  - You should now see a new screen with the repository copied into your GitHub account.
+- Cloning
+  - Cloning is the Git term for copying a repository
+  - Navigate to the directory where you want your repository to reside.
+  - Type in git clone <repository location> and hit enter
+  - You new repository should be created.
+  - This works for repositories stored locally as well as online on sites like GitHub
+- I did not have any problems setting up Git or GitHub.
+It all seemed pretty straight forward.
+The sight was intuitive and the commands using Git were fairly straight forward.
+I did had some questions conceptually, but mainly around branching and merging, but I’m sure I will learn more about that as I move on.
+I did learn that version control is very important and that it is simple to copy a directory so that you can work on it without worry of damaging the main or “master” repository.